spinfish/spinfish/README.md

 - ⚡ Fun fact: ...
 -->

-i'm coding a discord bot in python. i've been coding with the language for about 10 months now and so far i absolutely love it, but i don't think i am very good at it. also, i am absolutely hopeless at dealing with documents and the command line. it's a miracle that i even managed to set up my bot's vps :')
+i've been working with the python for about 10 months now and so far i absolutely love it, but i don't think i am very good at it. i've written a discord bot in the language with the aid of discord.py, although its commands are mostly useless; i consider it a finished project. also, i am absolutely hopeless at dealing with documents and the command line. it's a miracle that i even managed to set up my bot's vps :') i may consider learning js or c#, next year for digital technology i will have to do js anyway. we'll see!

 ## other stuff